bigfork/silverstripe-userforms-tidying/README.md

 Changes include, but aren’t limited to:

-- Forces userforms via an elemental block - `UserDefinedForm` pages can't be created in the CMS
+- Optionally forces userforms via an elemental block - so `UserDefinedForm` pages can't be created in the CMS
 - Removes a few fields that confuse content authors
 - Moves/replaces/amends other fields to make them more user-friendly
 - Makes the Add Field/Add Page/Add Field Group functionality work with add-new-inline to prevent triggering a reload